 Phylogeny

-675 S. Enteritidis genomes and one Salmonella enterica serovar Gallinarum were mapped to reference , variable regions excluded and the remaining sites were screened for single nucleotide polymorphisms (SNPs).
+675 S. Enteritidis genomes and one Salmonella enterica serovar Gallinarum were mapped to the S. Enteritidis strain P125109 reference sequence, variable regions excluded and the remaining sites were screened for single nucleotide polymorphisms (SNPs).
 This left an alignment containing a total of 42,373 variable sites, from which a maximum likelihood (ML)-phylogeny was constructed using S. Gallinarum, which is a closely related serovar, as an out-group (Figure 1).
 HierBAPS was run over two rounds, which provided clear distinction between clades/clusters [24].
-The phylogeny of S. Enteritidis revealed evidence of three clades associated with epidemics, one which includes reference PT4 isolate P125109wo African clades: one predominantly composed of West African isolates (labeled the ‘West African clade’) and a second composed of isolates predominantly originating in Central and Eastern Africa, called the ‘Central/Eastern African clade’).
+The phylogeny of S. Enteritidis revealed evidence of three clades associated with epidemics, one which we have termed the ‘global epidemic clade’ and includes the reference PT4 isolate P125109 and two African clades: one predominantly composed of West African isolates (labeled the ‘West African clade’) and a second composed of isolates predominantly originating in Central and Eastern Africa, called the ‘Central/Eastern African clade’).
 Figure 1 also shows the other clades and clusters predicted by HierBAPS, the largest of which is a paraphyletic cluster from which the global epidemic clade emerged (Outlier Cluster in Figure 1), and a further five smaller clades or clusters predicted by HierBAPS.

 The global epidemic clade contains isolates of multiple phage types, including 4 and 1, which have been linked to the global epidemic of poultry associated human enterocolitis [25].
 It comprised 250 isolates from 28 countries, including 43 from Malawi and 82 from RSA.
 They were isolated from across a 63-year period (1948-2013).
 Antimicrobial susceptibility testing had been performed on 144 isolates and 104 were susceptible to all antimicrobials tested, five were multidrug resistant (MDR: resistant to 3 or more antimicrobial classes), one was nalidixic acid resistant and none were extended-spectrum beta-lactamase (ESBL)-producing isolates.
-Database comparison of the genomes from this clade revealed that 221 (88%) of them contained no predicted AMR genes apart from the cryptic resistance gene aac(6')-Iy [26].
+Database comparison of the genomes from this clade revealed that 221 (88%) of them contained no predicted antimicrobial resistance (AMR) genes apart from the cryptic resistance gene aac(6')-Iy [26].

 The global epidemic clade has emerged from a diverse cluster previously described by Zheng [27], which encompassed 131 isolates (Figure 1: ‘Outlier Cluster’).
 In addition to being paraphyletic, this group was geographically and temporally diverse, and predominantly drug susceptible (59/71 isolates).
 Whilst the majority of the diversity of phage typed isolates was contained within the global epidemic clade, this cluster alone contained isolates of phage type 14b, which was recently associated with a multi-country outbreak of S. Enteritidis enterocolitis in Europe associated with chicken eggs from Germany [28].
-There were also 41 isolates from RSA in this clade, where it has been a common cause of bloodstream infection, and 39 from Malawi.
+There were also 41 isolates from RSA in this clade, where it has been a common cause of bloodstream infection, and 39 bloodstream isolates from Malawi.
 Database comparison of the genomes from this clade revealed that 122 (82%) of these genomes contained no predicted AMR genes apart from the cryptic resistance gene aac(6')-Iy.